5 new books to read this week

 2. Old Rage by Sheila Hancock

-4. Why Has Nobody Told Me This Before? by Dr Julie Smith
+3. Why Has Nobody Told Me This Before by Dr Julie Smith

 (Compiled by Waterstones)